Cbaird26/MQGT-SCF/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by:

-- Opening a GitHub issue with the `code-of-conduct` label: https://github.com/Cbaird26/MQGT-SCF/issues/new?labels=code-of-conduct
+- **Private contact (recommended)**: Contact repository maintainers directly via GitHub (see maintainer profiles for contact information)
-- Or contacting the repository maintainers directly via GitHub
+- **Alternative**: Open a private GitHub issue with the `code-of-conduct` label if private contact is not possible

 All complaints will be reviewed and investigated promptly and fairly.
+We respect privacy and will handle reports confidentially.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.